alanpich/slender/_content/index.md

 template: home
 ---

-Slender is lightweight but rapid application development framework for PHP (>=5.4)
+Slender is lightweight PHP (>=5.4) framework for rapid application development

 Built on top of the excellent [Slim](http://slimframework.com) micro-framework, Slender provides a toolkit for quickly putting together a modular PHP application.